Jubatian/rrpge-spec/specs/kcall.rst

 ------------------------------------------------------------------------------

-0x0100: Task: Start loading binary data page
+0x0100: Task: Start loading binary data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: kc_sfi_loadbin
 - Cycles: 800
 - Host:   Required.
 - N/S:    This function must be supported.
-- Param1: Target Data memory page.
+- Param1: Target offset in CPU Data memory.
+- Param2: Number of words to load.
-- Param2: Source binary page high word.
+- Param3: Source application binary offset high word.
-- Param3: Source binary page low word.
+- Param4: Source application binary offset low word.
-- Ret.
-A: Index of kernel task or 0x8000 if no more task slots are available.
+- Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

-Loads a binary page into a Data memory page from the application binary.
-The kernel terminates the application if either parameter is invalid.
-The count of available source pages is determined by the 0xBC2-0xBC3 area of the application header, see "bin_rpa.rst" for details.
+Loads an area of the Application binary into the CPU Data memory.
+The kernel terminates the application if either parameter is invalid:

-Binary pages in the application binary start after the Code pages with Page 0 (so the Application header page and Code pages are not included).
+- The target must not be the User Peripheral Area, it must neither wrap around to it, and must not have zero size.

+- The source must be within the Application binary entirely.

 The task always returns 0x8000 on completion.

-0x0110: Task: Start loading page from file
+0x0110: Task: Start loading from file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: kc_sfi_load
 - Cycles: 800
 - Host:   Required.
 - N/S:    The task may always return 0xC000 indicating unsuccessful load.
-- Param1: Target Data memory page.
+- Param1: Target (word) offset in CPU Data memory.
+- Param2: Number of bytes (!) to load, up to 16383.
-- Param2: Page to load from the file, high word.
+- Param3: Byte offset to start loading from the file, high word.
-- Param3: Page to load from the file, low word.
+- Param4: Byte offset to start loading from the file, low word.
-- Param4: Number of bytes to load from the page of the file (0 - 8192).
-- Param5: File name page in Data memory.
+- Param5: File name offset in CPU Data memory.
-- Param6: File name offset in page (only bits 7-11 are used).
-- Ret.
-A: Index of kernel task or 0x8000 if no more task slots are available.
+- Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

-Loads bytes from a page of a source file.
+Loads bytes from a file.
 The bytes are loaded in Big Endian order (so first byte of the page in the file will be the high byte of the first word of the target).

-If no data is loaded from the file, or the page is only partially filled, the unfilled area is zeroed.

-The number of bytes to load is set 8192 (load full page) by the kernel if an out of range value is passed for it.

 The file name is excepted to be a zero terminated UTF-8 string.

+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

-The return of the kernel task has bit 14 clear if the load was successful, bits 0 - 13 indicating the number of bytes successfully loaded (0 - 8192).
+The return of the kernel task has bit 14 clear if the load was successful, bits 0 - 13 indicating the number of bytes successfully loaded (0 - 16383).
 This may be less than the requested number of bytes (maybe even zero) if the file was too small.
 Bit 14 set in the return value indicates failure, bits 0 - 13 providing a fault code.